-If your company is solvent then, an MVL can be used to distribute cash, liquid or physical assets between the Shareholders via the MVL and the Director’s obligations are removed.
+If your company is solvent, an MVL can be used to distribute cash, liquid or physical assets between the shareholders via the MVL and the director’s obligations are removed.
 To qualify for Entrepreneurs’ Relief a company must first be able to settle all of its liabilities.
 The usual limit on distributions that can be treated as a capital receipt rather than a dividend when using ESC C16 Legislation currently stands at £25,000.

-- Tax Efficient – Following the Enactment of Extra Statutory Concessions Order 2012 (ESC Order) an MVL should be used where more than £25,000 is to be distributed to Shareholders.
+- Tax Efficient – Following the Enactment of Extra Statutory Concessions Order 2012 (ESC Order) an MVL can be used where more than £25,000 is to be distributed to shareholders.
 This avoids the imposition of income tax, which would otherwise arise on dissolution.

 - Low Cost – Starting as low as £1,695 plus VAT & disbursements.
-Before engaging Wilson Field, we will provide you with a fixed fee quote including a comprehensive breakdown of the disbursements which do differ depending on your circumstances.
+Before you engage our services we will provide you with a fixed fee quote including a comprehensive breakdown of the disbursements which do differ depending on your circumstances.

 - Fast – We will aim to distribute funds to you within 7 days of receipt of your cash from the company’s bank.